-The 10 Best Electric Guitar Brands – Our Round-Up
+The 20 Best Electric Guitar Brands (2022)

-It’s often a lot safer to stick to proven and reputable brands, especially when you are starting out.
-Their products may cost a little bit more but on the other side, you may count on great quality in return.
+These days, the number of electric guitar brands can be really confusing.
+It’s often a lot safer to stick to proven and reputable brands, especially when you are starting.
+Their products may cost a little bit more but on the other hand, you may count on the great quality in return.

 This guitar company is responsible for several legendary guitar models but the first associations are Stratocaster and Telecaster.
 While the Telecaster is one of the first solid-body electric guitars ever, the Stratocaster is by far the most popular electric guitar around.

 Besides legendary guitars, this company is also famous for some of the most iconic guitar amps, amps that shaped clean tones of electric guitars.
-These days, the company produces pretty much everything, including pedals, multi-effect processors, strings, pickups and all other kinds of parts and accessories.
+These days, the company produces pretty much everything, including pedals, multi-effect processors, strings, pickups, and all other kinds of parts and accessories.

 Stratocaster models from the so-called “Player” series are particularly great for beginners, as they offer genuine Fender quality and design at a reasonable price.
-Fender Player Strat comes in various finishes, with three Alnico V pickups and delivers everything you would expect from a product with this logo on a headstock.
+Fender Player Strat comes in various finishes, with three Alnico V pickups, and delivers everything you would expect from a product with this logo on a headstock.

 It is also one of the oldest companies in the business as Orville Gibson started making guitars way back in 1894.
 Through all these years, we have seen numerous iconic models.
-Of course, Les Paul is the first name that comes to mind, but this company has numerous legendary guitars in its portfolio, including models like SG, Explorer, Flying V, ES-335 and many more.
+Of course, Les Paul is the first name that comes to mind, but this company has numerous legendary guitars in its portfolio, including models like SG, Explorer, Flying V, ES-335, and many more.

-All these models are hi-end guitars, manufactured in the USA, so the price of these products is usually very high.
+All these models are high-end guitars, manufactured in the USA, so the price of these products is usually very high.
 However, the company has recently established a new line of products, which are more affordable and more approachable for beginners.

 The Gibson Les Paul Special Tribute is a perfect pick for beginners who want a genuine Gibson guitar.
-It features the legendary shape and delivers that genuine feel.
+It features a legendary shape and delivers that genuine feel.
 Equipped with a couple of humbuckers, it covers pretty much every music style, both vintage and modern.

 While it started with copies of legendary Les Paul and Strat guitars, it came up with original models soon after.
 The current portfolio includes a variety of different guitar types, including both solid and hollow-body guitars.
 Still, the company is best known for the iconic RG series of guitars, which were introduced in 1987 and have been massively popularized by Steve Vai and other guitar gods.

 One of the products that offer great value for money is the RG450DXB.
-This model delivers everything you would expect from an RG axe, including mahogany body for endless sustain, super-fast neck with 24 jumbo frets, typical HSH pickup configuration and other common RG features.
+This model delivers everything you would expect from an RG ax, including a mahogany body for endless sustain, a super-fast neck with 24 jumbo frets, a typical HSH pickup configuration, and other common RG features.

+Today’s offer includes all kinds of solid and hollow-body guitars, as well as electric guitars.
 These guitars are pretty expensive (for a good reason), so the company has established a so-called Standard 24 line of guitars, which are more affordable but still stick to the original design.

-This ESP LTD Eclipse model, which offers amazing quality for the price.
+This ESP LTD Eclipse model offers amazing quality for the price.
 With this guitar, you may count on a classic shape, mahogany body, hi-output pickups that are also splittable, and many other things that make this guitar such a great value.

 However, the reason why this company stands out is an impressive range of acoustic and electric guitars, with all kinds of different designs.